 Grantham grammar schools top performance tables

-The two grammar schools in Grantham have been named in the top 10 performing state secondary schools in the East Midlands.
+Two schools in Grantham have been named in the top three performing state schools in the East Midlands.

-The 26th edition of Parent Power identifies the 2,000 highest-achieving schools in the UK, ranked by their recent examination results.
+The 27th edition of Parent Power identifies the 2,000 highest achieving schools in the UK, ranked by their recent examination results.